immerse-project/nemo-simsar/README.md

 ## 2. Requirements

-The user has to meet the following pre-requisits before running a tool or following a recipe from this project:
+Assuming you're working on a *nix like system you have to meet the following pre-requisits before running a tool or following a recipe from this project:

 * A working NEMO framework (see [nemo-ocean.eu](https://www.nemo-ocean.eu))
 * A NEMO configuration + experiment details (=simulation) to share